 Written by Di Brown, The Roaming Giraffe

-Enjoy the true “Constantia Wyn” of Napoleon Bonaparte
+Enjoy the true “Constantia Wyn” of Napoleon

-Napoleon Bonaparte’s favourite “Constantia Wyn” name originated from the word “Grand Constance” – the French translation for Groot Constantia.
+Napoleon’s favourite “Constantia Wyn” name originated from the word “Grand Constance” – the French translation for Groot Constantia.
 Napoleon’s aid, Immanuel de la Casse, dealt with the Cloete’s of Groot Constantia when he purchased Napoleon’s wine.
 These wines were produced in the Cloete Cellar directly behind the Groot Constantia Manor house.
 It is known that Groot Constantia used the french translation “Grand Constance” on its labels additional to the normal “Groot Constantia” reference.
 “Grand Constance” was supplied to Napoleon until his death in 1821.